DFE-Digital/secure-by-design-docs/docs/policies/threat_intelligence_policy.md

 ### Senior Responsible Owners (SRO)

-Staff in this role ensure that programmes and projects within their area of responsibility utilise threat intelligence as part of their secure by design project delivery methodologies as stated in threat intelligence use section of this policy.
+Staff in this role ensure that programmes and projects within their area of responsibility utilise threat intelligence as part of their secure by design project delivery methodologies as stated in [the threat intelligence use section](#threat-intelligence-use) of this policy.

 ### Cyber Threat Intelligence (CTI) team